owlstead/RNG-BC/README.md

 All tests have been performed over one million generated random numbers.

-First the name of the size of the range $n$ is displayed, followed by the value of $r$ in hexadecimals.
+First the name of the size of the interval $n$ is displayed, followed by the value of $r$ in hexadecimals.
 Then the different methods for generating the numbers are displayed line by line with their results.

 "avg bits" is the average number of bits required to generate each of the million random numbers.